NasikNafi/TensorFlow-Tutorials/README.md

 Original author is [Magnus Erik Hvass Pedersen](http://www.hvass-labs.org)

+## What is Modified from Original One

+Exploration exploitation dilemma is an important issue in learning algorithms.
+This implementation of deep Q-learning incorporates a new approach to adaptive ε-greedy policy for better balancing between exploration and exploitation.
+Original implementation uses linearly decreasing ε.
+This new method is based on classic ε-greedy but it allows the value of ε to increase proportional to a predefined number of state transisions when the mean reward value goes through a certain reduction.
+I conducted experiments numerically comparing the two methods (existing one and new one) for the Breakout Atari Game environment.
+The adaptive ε-greedy method presents better performance as compared to the classic decreasing ε-greedy.
+More details of the implementation and outcomes can be found in the [Report-on-adaptive-epsilon-greedy.pdf](https://github.com/NasikNafi/TensorFlow-Tutorials/blob/master/Report-on-adaptive-epsilon-greedy.pdf) file.

+* One thing to be noted my current implementation is not fully compatible with the original checkpointing.
+So the training should be done in a single run.
+This work is done as a part of the CIS 730 - Artificial Intelligence graduate course.
+There is still many things that can be improved.

+As I just modified the reinforcement learning part of the tutorial 16 I am keeping the original readme for convenience.
+Following sections are similar to the original readme which lists name of the tutorials, downloading, installation, license etc.

 ## Introduction

 * These tutorials are intended for beginners in Deep Learning and TensorFlow.